Dereto/wap-final-be/README.md

 The backend service uses a PostgreSQL database, which is managed automatically by Docker Compose.
 Database initialization are handled automatically on startup.
 You can access database at port 5432.

+## Testing

+There are currently three user in the database, the username/password are as follows: admin/admin, Alice/123, and Bob/123.\
+You can use these three to test login function, or create a new one by yourself.\
+the login form should be in JSON format: {username: "username", password: "password"}.
+After you posted, you should receive a automatically set a cookie that allows you to view his/her data.

 ## Troubleshooting

 If you encounter any issues while running the backend service, try the following: